Varshini Prakash

-Varshini Prakash (born 1992/1993) is an American climate activist and the founding executive director of the Sunrise Movement, a 501(c)(4) organization which she co-founded in 2017.
+Varshini Prakash (born 1992/1993) is an American climate activist.
+She co-founded the Sunrise Movement in 2017, serving as its executive director until 2023.
 She was named on the 2019 Time 100 Next list, and was a co-recipient of the Sierra Club John Muir Award in 2019.

 Early life and education

 Prakash was born to and raised in Massachusetts by parents from Southern India; her father was from Tamil Nadu.
 She first became aware of climate change when she was 11 while watching news coverage of the 2004 Indian Ocean tsunami which impacted Chennai, where her grandparents lived.
 Growing up, she wanted to become a doctor.

 Prakash went to college at the University of Massachusetts Amherst where she began organizing around climate issues.
 In late 2015, devastating floods in South India seized her attention, having caused flooding up to the level of her grandparents' apartment in Chennai.
 To help combat climate change, Prakash became a leader of the school's fossil fuel divestment campaign.
 Prakash also worked with a national organization, Fossil Fuel Divestment Student Network.
 In 2016, a year after she graduated, UMass Amherst became the first large, public university to divest.